idkidknow/RealityLink/Readme.md

 A neat Minecraft in-game chat interacting API with server-side l10n support, suitable for chatbots.

+## Getting Started

+1. Download the mod and put it into your `mods` folder.
+2. Restart your Minecraft server.
+3. Run the command `/reallink download` to download vanilla language assets from Mojang.
+4. Check and alter the config file `config/reallink/server.toml`.
+For details, see [Configuration](#configuration).
+5. Run the command `/reallink start` to start the WebSocket server.

 ## Usage

 This mod runs on a Minecraft server and